-CHME membership organisations offer a wide range of continuous professional development courses to support the hospitality and leisure retailing industries.
-CHME will listen to your need and advise on the provider most closely fitting your requirements.
+CHME membership organisations offer a wide range of continuous professional development courses to support the hospitality, tourism, events and leisure retailing sectors.
+CHME will listen to your needs and advise on the provider most closely fitting your requirements.

-CHME has worked with a number of organisations in the completion of research and consultancy projects.
-In the completion of these projects CHME members have worked in a consortium which has involved member institutions bringing their specialist strengths and expertise to particular research areas.
+CHME has worked with several organisations on international and national research and consultancy projects.
+In the completion of these projects, CHME members have worked in a consortium that has involved member institutions bringing their specialist strengths and expertise to particular research areas.
 Clients have particularly benefited from being able to access a very diverse range of expertise and from the extensive research resources available to members.
+Past clients include:

-We have been commissioned to undertake the following reports which aim to inform decisions about the future of hospitality education and research provision to government, industry and academia.:
+We have been commissioned a number of reports which aim to inform decisions about the future of hospitality education and research provision to government, industry and academia.
+These include:

-2001 ‘Getting Ahead: graduate careers in the hospitality industry, Bristol: Higher Education Funding Council England Undertaken by CHME, commissioned by Higher Education Funding Council – England.
+2001 ‘Getting Ahead: Graduate Careers in the Hospitality Industry’, commissioned by the Higher Education Funding Council – England.

-2000 ‘Benefits And Costs Analysis: exploring the impact of training on hospitality business performance, commissioned by Hospitality Training Foundation.
+2000 ‘Benefits and Costs Analysis: Exploring the Impact of Training on Hospitality Business Performance’, commissioned by the Hospitality Training Foundation.

 1999 ‘Costs and Benefits Analysis: the Impact of Training on Hospitality Business Performance, commissioned by Hospitality Training Foundation budget.

-2009 and 2011 ‘Review of Hospitality Management Education ’, Undertaken for and on behalf of CHME by Leeds Metropolitan University.
+2011 ‘Review of Hospitality Management Education ’, conducted by Leeds Metropolitan University.

-2008 ‘A Review of Hospitality Management Education in the UK’, Undertaken for and on behalf of CHME by Sheffield Hallam University.
+2008 ‘A Review of Hospitality Management Education in the UK’, conducted by Sheffield Hallam University.

-2005 and 2006 ‘A Review of Hospitality Management Education in the UK’, Undertaken for and on behalf of CHME by Leeds Metropolitan University.
+2006 ‘A Review of Hospitality Management Education in the UK’, conducted by Leeds Metropolitan University.

-CHME has provided advice and evidence to the Department of Culture Media and Sport on areas of tourism policy, the ESRC on research funding and HEFCE on the Research Assessment Exercise and the Research Excellence Framework.
+CHME has provided advice and evidence to the Department of Culture, Media and Sport on areas of tourism policy, the Economic and Social Research Council on research funding, and to HEFCE on the Research Assessment Exercise and the Research Excellence Framework.

-We recommend the following journals in our area
+We also recommend the following journals in our area:

 British Food Journal